karurosux/saas-go-kit/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Inspired by real-world SaaS applications
-- Built with ❤️ for the Go community
-- Thanks to all contributors and early adopters

 ## 🚀 Current Status

 ✅ **Available Modules:**